DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 Our words percolate through the husk of the person whom the dogmatic image of physiotherapy has emptied out.
 We now provide only that which benefits the profession: sick bodies and healthy bodies, predictability and conformity.
-Like Dr Ioannidis I am curious to know if evidence based practice will continue to lead “to more medicine, even if this means less health?”
-Ref (Hijack article)
+Like Dr Ioannidis I am curious to know if evidence based practice will continue to lead “to more medicine, even if this means less health”[^14].

 As it stands, physiotherapy does not disturb thought.
-It keeps us very busy engaging our faculties in activities that refer back to objects of recognition (diff and rep).
-Thought is filled with no more than an image of itself and its own internal logic, it recognises itself the more it recognises things (diff and rep ref).
+It keeps us very busy engaging our faculties in activities that refer back to objects of recognition[^15].
+Thought is filled with no more than an image of itself and its own internal logic, it recognises itself the more it recognises things[^15].

-Deleuze insists that conformism of thought wed to representation and recognition has left us virtually no tools to break with that which everyone already knows. (wallin ref)
+Deleuze insists that conformism of thought wed to representation and recognition has left us virtually no tools to break with that which everyone already knows[^16].

-“The exercise of thought thus conforms to the … dominant meanings and to the requirements of the established order.” https://blogit.utu.fi/landd/2020/01/10/the-double-theft/ Physiotherapy thinks for physiotherapists.
+“The exercise of thought thus conforms to the … dominant meanings and to the requirements of the established order.”[^2] Physiotherapy thinks for physiotherapists.
 It gives us norms, rules, and complicity.
 An image of thought.

 >One of the moral diseases we communicate to one another in society comes from huddling together in the pale light of an insufficient answer to a question we are afraid to ask
-> — <cite>Thomas Merton</cite>
+> — <cite>Thomas Merton[^17]</cite>

-[Allow discomfort and uncertainty to change your perspective on your profession and yourself]

 ### An Immanant Creator